Poikilos/kc_modpack/readme.md

 * Unify the interface (API) for the player entity and mobs:
   * Each mob should get all of the features above.
   * Unify of methods for determining damage including based on armor and environment.
-* transient stats can alternatively be used to create equipment enhancements.
+* Transient stats can alternatively be used to create equipment enhancements.

 ## Known Issues
 * Implement all of the above (This modpack doesn't do anything yet.)